 - 2 Tbs. unsalted butter

-To serve, spoon the risotto into a serving bowl or onto plates.
-Garnish with the remaining 1 Tbs. fresh sage, if using, and the remaining 1 Tbs. nuts.
+To serve, spoon the risotto into a serving bowl.
+Garnish with sage and the remaining chopped hazelnuts.
+Serves 4.

 Adapted from Williams-Sonoma Pasta Collection, Risotto, by Kristine Kidd (Time-Life Books, 1992).